-KENT ASSOCIATION OF ELECTORAL REGISTRATION OFFICERS AND STAFF (Kent AEROS) - SCALE OF FEES (REVISED)
+ELECTORAL REGISTRATION OFFICERS AND STAFF (Kent AEROS) - SCALE OF FEES

-Proposed scale of fees for District/Borough and Parish Council elections and Neighbourhood Referendum held on or after 1st April 2017
+Proposed scale of fees for District/Borough and Parish Council elections and Neighbourhood Referendum held on or after 1st April 2018

 - 1. The scale of fees are uplifted annually, by using the NJC award pay award for local government and approved by the Kent Chief Executives Group. - 2.
 Kent County Council's scale of fees uses a calculation based upon per 1000 electorate.
 Kent AEROS' scale uses a calculation of per 500 electorate because of small parishes. - 3.
-In order to ensure consistency the Kent AERO's scale reflects the KCC 2017 Scale and is in line with the NJC increase - 4.
-The Kent AEROS' scale has been uplifted by 1.35% using the NJC Pay Award for Local Government Services 2017/18
+In order to ensure consistency the Kent AERO's scale reflects the KCC 2018 Scale and is in line with the NJC increase - 4.
+The Kent AEROS' scale has been uplifted by 2% using the NJC Pay Award for Local Government Services 2018/2019

+Item Current Proposed

+item 2017 2018

+f £

+Stationery and Equipment

-Item Current 2016 f Proposed 2017 f tationery and Equipment 1.
-Printing and publishing all notices, forms and other documents, providing stationery and sundries, and other miscellaneous expenditure including postage, telephone calls and faxes ationery and Equipment 2.
-Stationery and equipment at each polling station, including depreciation 3.
-Hire of any building or room for the purpose of the election and the expenses attending the use of any building or room, including temporary polling stations if necessary Actual and necessary Reasonable and appropriate cost 4.
-Fitting-up polling stations including the provision, transport and erection of voting compartments, the hire of necessary furniture (where this is not otherwise available) and the return to store afterwards 5.
-Ballot Papers - provision and printing 6.
-Register of Electors - purchase
+1. Printing and publishing all notices, forms and other documents, providing stationery and sundries, and other miscellaneous expenditure including postage, telephone calls and faxes

+2. Stationery and equipment at each polling station, including depreciation

+3. Hire of any building or room for the purpose of the election and the expenses attending the use of any building or room, including temporary polling stations if necessary Reasonable and appropriate cost Reasonable and appropriate cost

+4. Fitting-up polling stations including the provision, transport and erection of voting compartments, the hire of necessary furniture (where this is not otherwise available) and the return to store afterwards

+5. Ballot Papers - provision and printing

+6. Register of Electors -